In July 2017, we had a quick break in Spain to see some friends and got to spend a day in the amazing city of Barcelona.

 Leaving the Sagrada Familia, and the extortionately priced Costa Coffee nearby – but then, how do you put a price on an iced latte when it’s 32 degrees – we made our way back towards the metro station.
 We passed by the surprising Arc di Triomf, not dissimilar to its French namesake, surrounded by buskers performing stunts and acts.

-The full picture gallery from Barcelona and Barcelona Zoo can be seen by clicking here.
+The full photo gallery from Barcelona can be seen by clicking here!

 by Tom McBeth and Natasha Bryan